 It remains to be stated, that as the pitfalls and shortcomings of the current anti-piracy measures off the coast of Somalia become more and more apparent, commentators have pointed out time and again that piracy has to be fought on land and not at sea, and that a successful strategy has to strengthen cooperation with local actors in Somalia itself and enhance their capacities to combat the pirates within their territory.
 Accordingly, since August 2008, NATO held several meetings with officials from Puntland in order to “enhance the knowledge of the international counter-piracy community, while providing assistance to the Coastguard”.This approach could certainly be expanded and more direct support could be channelled to regional and local actors.

 Nevertheless, it is still unclear if this only implicates a further militarization of the international anti-piracy strategy and its spatial expansion into Somalia.
 However, pursuing such an extended but still in principal military strategy, is also not likely to be unproblematic and produce sustainable success.
 While the Puntland administration can certainly provide important information for international naval missions, it is disputable that it has the capacities to fight piracy in its territory.
+The most common online sign up bonus is when the casino matches the amount of your https://nikel.co.id/when-do-i-split-in-blackjack/ first deposit.
 As a matter of fact, although Puntland security forces have arrested several pirates, its coast remains the epicentre of Somali piracy.
 Moreover, without doubt expanding the military strategy into Somalia could spark conflict and further destabilize the region.